 Even if you don’t have all the ‘right’ tools or circumstances there are still steps you can take now so that when the time comes you are more prepared than if you had just twiddled your thumbs.

 Try this instead: Make a list of things you’ve been putting off until ‘someday’ and start making plans on how you’re going to take action this week.
+Break them down into small steps, try my big goal action planner to help you create a roadmap to success.
 You can do this!